madialder/2025-federal-AI-use-case-inventory-log/README.md

-# 2025 federal AI use case inventories
+# 2025 Federal AI Use Case Inventories
 This is a repository to track the publication of federal agency AI use case inventories for 2025.

 The following is a list of the inventory status at non-DOD Chief Financial Officer Act agencies.
 Agencies with more than one file uploaded both a regular inventory as well as one labeled "commercial" or "consolidated" use cases.

-## 2025 AI Inventory Status
+## Inventory Status

 | Agency | Link to page or inventory | 2025 Avail? | Downloaded files |
 |--------|---------------------------|-------------|------------------|